 The need for an expansion joint will be determined based on the amount of bridge movement (determined from design) and roadway approach type.
-Bridges with total temperature movement (expansion plus contraction) of /4 in. (which typically corresponds to a bridge length of about 150 ft.) or less are not required to have expansion joints at substructure locations or at the ends of approach slabs, unless the roadway approach is concrete pavement.
-When the roadway approach is concrete pavement.
-When the roadway approach is concrete pavement design device shall be required between the end of the approach slab and the roadway approach despite the amount of bridge movement in order to deal with the concrete pavement growth, unless approved by Unit Leader in coordination with the Expansion Joint SMEs.
+Bridges with total temperature movement (expansion plus contraction) of $\frac{3}{4}$ in. (which typically corresponds to a bridge length of about 150 ft.) or less are not required to have expansion joints at substructure locations or at the ends of approach slabs, unless the roadway approach is concrete pavement.
+When the roadway approach is concrete pavement, an expansion device shall be required between the end of the approach slab and the roadway approach despite the amount of bridge movement in order to deal with the concrete pavement growth, unless approved by Unit Leader in coordination with the Expansion Joint SMEs.
 In lieu of a strip seal joint, a silicone seal joint or compression seal joint may be used between the end of the approach slab and the roadway.